-Each year group has 5 units of science to teach (apart from Year 1, who have 4 units), which is taken directly from the National Curriculum and put into a long term plan.
-From this, teachers then form medium term plans for each unit of work.
+Each year group has up to 5 units of science to teach which are taken directly from the National Curriculum and put into a long term plan.
+From this, teachers then form medium term plans for each unit of work based on The Education People Scheme.
 As part of this planning process, teachers need to use the following:

-• Kent scheme to ensure objectives are in a progressive order

-Maths and statistics sheets to ensure progression in maths skills through science

-Y2 WS & Measures Y3 WS & measures Y4 WS & measures Y5 WS & measures Y6 WS & measures and Statistics.docx and statistics.docx and statistics.docx and statistics.docx

-Include the 5 strands of enquiry, this is clear on the MTP, which strand is being covered in each lesson
+- Education People scheme to ensure objectives are in a progressive order Example - Maths and statistics sheets to ensure progression in maths skills through science - Include the 5 strands of enquiry, this is clear on the MTP, which strand is being covered in each lesson - Each unit has a STEM focus. - Knowledge Organisers to be used as a working document

-Evolution MTP Autumn 2 2022 new

-For each unit have a STEM focus.
-STEM planning is to be done on a separate planning sheet

-Knowledge Organisers to be used as a working document

-Knowledge Organiser example.c